Office of Respondent Parents’ Counsel 2018 Application Period

 The Office of Respondent Parents’ Counsel (ORPC) provides legal representation for indigent parents in child welfare cases in Colorado.

-Respondent Parents’ Counsel play a critical role in achieving the best outcomes for children in child welfare cases by protecting the legal and due process rights of parents, presenting balanced information to courts, and promoting the preservation of family relationships.
+Respondent Parents’ Counsel (RPC) play a critical role in achieving the best outcomes for children in child welfare cases by protecting the legal and due process rights of parents, presenting balanced information to courts, and promoting the preservation of family relationships.
 To learn more, visit https://www.coloradoorpc.org/.

 ESSENTIAL JOB FUNCTIONS